-Statistics from the National Highway Traffic Safety Administration (NHTSA) show that car accidents are the leading cause of teenage deaths in the country, with over two thousand young drivers between ages 15 and 19 killed in 2018 alone.
-Speeding, drunk and drowsy driving, as well as distracted driving and lack of seatbelt use, are common among teen drivers, all of which pose high risks for insurance providers in case of crashes and collisions.
-Adding a teen driver to any car insurance policy leads to a steep surge in annual premiums.
+Additionally, statistics from the National Highway Traffic Safety Administration (NHTSA) show that car accidents are the leading cause of teenage deaths in the country, with over 2,000 young drivers between ages 15 and 19 killed in 2020 alone.
+To offset these increased risks, insurance companies charge more for young drivers.

 Cheapest car insurance companies for 18-year-olds

-There are a variety of ways a young driver can save money on car insurance each year.
-Most involve taking advantage of discounts offered by the car insurance company, but there are a few other strategies.
+There are a variety of ways that young drivers may be able to save money on car insurance.
+Most involve taking advantage of the best car insurance discounts available, but there are a few other strategies.